CDCgov/tostadas/docs/user-guide/custom_metadata_guide.md

 * __validate_custom_fields__ = Toggles custom metadata field checks on/off.
 Must be set to __True__ if custom field checks are wanted.
 * __custom_fields_file__ = Path to your JSON file containing custom field names and check/transformation properties for each.

+!!! note
-** NOTE: The default value for validate_custom_fields is __False__ in the test profile, therefore this must be changed to __True__ if doing a test run.
+    The default value for validate_custom_fields is __False__ in the test profile, therefore this must be changed to __True__ if doing a test run.

 Once the JSON file for custom fields is set up, and the parameters above have been properly populated, the next step is to initiate the typical nextflow run for the pipeline (information can be found in the README.md here: [Quick Start](installation.md#run-a-test-submission))

 ## Outputs:

 After running metadata validation, with the appropriate Nextflow parameters and your JSON file, there is a .txt log file that is generated as an output named __custom_fields_error.txt__.

 This .txt log file contains information about two aspects generally:
 * (1) The actual contents within the provided JSON file:
     * It will provide information for each custom metadata field in the JSON
     * The following is an example log output for this:

-    ```
+    ```text
     test_field_1:
 	    Found value(s) in subfield samples for the custom field named test_field_1 that are not all strings... will remove these
 	    You specified some sample names that are not present within metadata file: ['FL00234'].
 Processed all others.